 My name is Dr Michael Boyle; I am a GP at Birley Health Centre with an interest in Shared Medical Appointments.
-I am also a Clinical Lead GP for PCS.

 The use of Shared Medical Appointments has been going on for some time in different parts of the world, mainly Australia and the USA.
 However, with the support of Dr Rob Lawson and the Royal College of General Practitioners (RCGP), we have developed a local knowledge and skills base in the application of Shared Medical Appointments in the UK.